FlipTask/image-cropper/README.md

 ```
 3. Run the install `npm install`

+4. Create a new file `.env` and Copy .env.example into .env

-4. To start the server run:
+5. To start the server run:
 ```
 npm run dev
 ```